How do I add an Arazzo specification to my Open API spec?

 How to reference external specs from within Arazzo?

-The Arazzo Specification schema defines a field called sourceDescriptions
+The Arazzo Specification schema defines a field called sourceDescriptions that can contain multiple Source Description Objects with the following keys: name, url and type.

 Here is an illustration of an Arazzo Spec with a Source Description: